sohang3112/machine-learning-practice/NOTES.md

 ML algos work best with *Independant & Identically Distributed (IID)* variables.

 - In training loop, both hyperparameters and model weights are tuned.
-- *Data Leakage / Contamination* is when some data is present in both training & test data.
 - Train-Test-Validation split is typically 60:20:20.
    - Validation data is used after every epoch to see model tranining performance - since it's used in every train epoch, it has some data leakage.